-In accordance with CTPIS Environment Risk Policy approved by the Board Audit Risk Committee, the Board has the oversight responsibilities of CTPIS, including supervising the management to effectively manage and control environmental risks.
+The Board has the oversight responsibilities of the company, including supervising the management to effectively manage and control environmental risks and board-level ARC approves the Environmental Risk Management Policy.

-In addition, the Board approves the environmental risk management framework, assesses and manages CTPIS environmental risk exposures on an ongoing basis.
-It ensures that environmental risks, where material, are addressed in risk appetite framework, including the setting of qualitative and quantitative measures as appropriate.
+In addition, the Board approves the environmental risk management framework, assesses and manages its environmental risk exposures on an ongoing basis.
+It ensures that environmental risks, where material, are addressed in our risk appetite framework, including the setting of qualitative and quantitative measures as appropriate.